tkhq/gas-station/THREAT_MODEL.md

 7. Are there ways to bypass the needed checks?
 Does each function have all the right needed checks?
 8. Are there missing negative tests I should add?
 9. Is the fallback functionality something I should remove?
+10. How will this behave with native gas tokens on L2s that are not ethereum?
+Will it behave the same way?
-10. Any gas optimization suggestions?
+11. Any gas optimization suggestions?